Guns (Cardiacs album): Side two

 "Ain't He Messy Though" recalls elements burrowed from folk music.
+Organ, bass and drums drive the music, with horn breaks between verses, and in just over two minutes, Smith integrates four verses with a bridge in the middle that shifts to a different music texture with more acoustic guitar.
+Verse three is a repetition of verse one lyrically, whereas the fourth changes the words and melody, and both verses have key changes.
 Benjamin mentioned that "Ain't He Messy Though" has a tender moment where Tim Smith sings forlornly, questioning "What's up with everyone's sad leaky / Wet and wincey eyes?".
+Emotions don't come easy to the singer, who cannot understand why everyone is crying all the time.